in

 • Divide rhizomes after flowering; divisions may be difficult to establish.

-Dietes Varieties to Grow
+Dietes varieties to grow

 • Dietes bicolor.
 Rhizomatous perennial with narrowly sword-shaped, pale green basal leaves; bears pale to deep yellow flowers; 3 larger tepals ave a brown mark at the base; grows to 36 inches tall.